cyb3rmonk/reply-all-auto-cc/README.md

 - The WebExtension API doesn't expose which message is being replied.
 If/when it is added, we should skip the To=>Cc conversion when replying to messages from "Sent" folder.

-# Publishing #
-- update version number in manifest.json
-- commit with message `vX.X.X - <desc>` & push
-- run `./publish.sh`
-  - tag will be created on github
-  - .xpi file will be created
-- upload new .xpi to https://addons.thunderbird.net